waynodiablo/Oystercard/rails/yelpv1.md

 validates :name, length: {minimum: 3}
 ```

-That will pass our model test – the model will now prevent restaurants with a name shorter than 3 characters from being saves – but not the original feature test.
+That will pass our model test – the model will now prevent restaurants with a name shorter than 3 characters from being saved – but not the original feature test.
 Let's fix our feature test now.

 Currently our restaurants controller will save a restaurant passed to its `create` method regardless of whether it's correct or not – so let's change that.